 The first thing most people don’t know is that Chinese New Year, also known as the Spring Festival, the date of which is not fixed.
 Because the Chinese New Year follows the Lunar Calendar, the date changes every year and it always falls on a day between January 21 and February 20.
 In 2019, it falls on February 5.

 Read more about Chinese New Year Dates & Calendar.

 There might be two Chinese New Year festivals in a year.

 Although strange, but it is true!
 There might be two Chinese New Year festivals.
 Strictly speaking, the Chinese calendar follows the Lunisolar calendar which is much different with Gregorian calendar.
 In the Gregorian calendar, there is only one leap day on February 29 added almost every four years, but the Chinese calendar inserts a leap month every three years.
 When there is a leap month after the 1st lunar month, there will be two Chinese New Year festivals.
 It is very rare.
 According to the calendar, the most recent one will be in 2262.

 Lucky money was not money at first.

 Many people may know what the lucky money is, but most people don’t know it was not money at first.
-In Chinese New Year, the children and young people will receive lucky money in red envelope as gifts from the elder.
+During Chinese New Year, the children and young people will receive lucky money in red envelopes as gifts from the elders.
 The lucky money is also called “Yasuiqian” in Chinese, which means the money can help to protect children against evil spirits.
-The earliest lucky money appeared in the Han Dynasty (202 BC - 220) and it was a kind of apotropaion made in shape of coin.
-Gradually, it has been replaced by real money and represents good luck and best wishes now.
+The earliest lucky money appeared in the Han Dynasty (202 BC - 220) and it was a kind of good luck charm made in shape of a coin.
+Gradually, it has been replaced by real money and now represents good luck and best wishes.